Top blog articles

 Replacing your old, worn stripping — that no longer seals against the door — with new weatherstripping onto your door stops is important.

 The installation is easy too.
 As the weatherstripping comes in rolls, all you have to do is just cut it to the required length with a utility knife.
 It’s best to use galvanized nails or screws to fix it.
-Ensure that the door-side flange of the weatherstripping presses against the door — creating a good seal.

 This special type of door-stop molding is made of vinyl with a wood-look molding strip and a flexible weather-seal flange — all in one piece.
 Such a molding with in-built weatherstripping is a good choice if your garage door has old or damaged door stops.